polygoat/TSL/README.md

 ### for every `<variable>`
 ### ---

 *Loops through a collection, populating the variable `i` with the current index.
-From within the loop, the item of the collection can be accessed using the variable name in singular (books -> book, babies -> baby).*
+Use the singular form here to loop through a collection (books -> book, babies -> baby).*

 *If a collection is empty, the for-loop is skipped.
-This becomes useful to create conditional flows.*
+This is useful to create conditional flows.*

 *Always terminate a loop with three consecutive hyphens in a separte line.*